-Let’s just start by saying that literally every corner in Italy’s capital is romantic.
-Which means that, if you are looking for romantic things to do in Rome for couples, you won’t have to look too hard.
-If you are sensitive to art and beauty, you are bound to get emotional at every step in one of the most romantic cities in Italy.
+Let’s just start by saying that literally, every corner of the eternal city is romantic.
+This means that, if you are looking for romantic things to do in Rome for couples, you won’t have to look too hard.
+Who are sensitive to art and beauty are bound to get emotional at every step in one of the most romantic cities in Italy.

 However, if you are wishing to surprise your other half with something she or he hasn’t thought about, get ready for some flare.
 Whether you are spending three days in Rome on your honeymoon or you just want to give a spark to your marriage, you are in the perfect city and we have just the right recommendations for you.

-1. A night stroll along the river is one of the first romantic things to do in Rome
+A night stroll along the river is one of the first romantic things to do in Rome

-2. A drink from the Terrace of the Hadrian Mausoleum
+Have a drink from the Terrace of the Hadrian Mausoleum

 Walk where Caesar and Cleopatra celebrated their love

 Possibly the most famous love story in Roman history, Caesar and Cleopatra lived together in the Horti Caesaris, roughly translating into Caesar’s Gardens, on the slopes of the Janiculum Hill.

 What is more romantic than walking on the same steps where the legendary couple celebrated their love and made their eternal oath?
-Besides, the view from the Janiculum Hill itself is unbeatable.
+Besides, the view from Janiculum Hill itself is unbeatable.

 A romantic dinner in Rome, a perfect date idea

 With so many restaurants and beautiful views, it won’t be hard to find the perfect restaurant for a romantic date or if you want to treat yourself during your honeymoon in Rome.

-Find more great restaurants in Rome in our new eBook “Tasting Rome by Neighbourhood“.
+Find more great restaurants in Rome in our eBook “Tasting Rome by Neighbourhood“.
 You will have a choice of five fantastic itineraries to explore the lesser-known areas of the city with your other half!

-4. A couple spa package, one of the best romantic things to do in Rome
+Couple spa package, one of the best romantic things to do in Rome

 If you want to spoil and surprise your other half, this is definitely one of the best things to do in Rome for couples.

 Book a romantic hotel in Rome

 With so many romantic hotels in Rome, you will be spoilt for choice.
-There are many hotels that offer packages and shape their services with couples in the lookout for some romance in mind.
+There are many hotels that offer packages and shape their services with couples on the lookout for some romance in mind.
 And I’m not talking only about special rates, but the stay itself.

-HT6 Hotel in the city centre, in the heart of the Jewish quarter, has rooms particularly thought for couples.
+HT6 Hotel in the city center, in the heart of the Jewish quarter, has rooms particularly thought for couples.
 Some have a private Jacuzzi, some others even a private Turkish bath, some feature a chromotherapy shower.

-A favourite among the best hotels for couples in Rome is SuiteSistina For Lovers located between the Spanish Steps and Barberini.
+A favorite among the best hotels for couples in Rome is SuiteSistina For Lovers located between the Spanish Steps and Barberini.
 The rooms are very charming, the decoration glamorous and romantic with round beds and warm, dim lights.
 Alongside the most modern comforts, some accommodations feature a private Jacuzzi perfect for romantic evenings in Rome.

-If you can’t make it to any of the panoramic viewpoints, don’t worry, you can admire great city views from many places in the city centre, such as the Terrace of the Vittoriano complex in Piazza Venezia, St. Peter’s Dome and the upper floor of Castel Sant’Angelo (Hadrian Mausoleum).
+If you can’t make it to any of the panoramic viewpoints, don’t worry, you can admire great city views from many places in the city center, such as the Terrace of the Vittoriano complex in Piazza Venezia, St. Peter’s Dome and the upper floor of Castel Sant’Angelo (Hadrian Mausoleum).

 Cruise along the river